Table of Contents:

 Transferring the pattern: tracing paper, carbon paper, tracing wheel, and beginner methods

 Transferring the pattern is an essential step to prepare your sewing pieces correctly.
-Among all available techniques, using tracing paper is often the simplest and safest for both beginners and experienced sewists.
+Among all the available techniques, using tracing paper is often the simplest and safest for both beginners and experienced sewists.
 Here are the methods in the recommended order:

 1. Tracing paper or tissue paper (recommended method)